 - Part I: The Scope of the Challenge

-- Part II: What is the Middle Housing and Why Does It Matter?
+- Part II: What is the Middle Housing, and Where is It?

 - Part III: Utahns’ Development Preferences